Are Your Headaches Neck-Related? How to Self-Diagnose and Find Relief

 - Trouble moving extremities

-These may indicate more sinister causes of headaches like a brain aneurysm or brain tumor.
+These may indicate more sinister causes of headaches like a brain aneurysm or a brain tumor.
 Again, these are not to be taken lightly.

 Cause of Neck-Related Headaches